SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

 -----------------

 Drift estimation is implemented directly in spikeintertface.
-So even sorters that do not handle the drift can benefit from drift estimation/correction.
+So even sorters that do not handle drift can benefit from drift estimation/correction.
 Especially for acute Neuropixels-like probes, this is a crucial step.

 The motion estimation step comes after peak detection and peak localization.
 Read more about